egilber2/WiFi_Locationing/wifi_locNB.md

 wifi_trainData$ID <- factor(wifi_trainData$ID)
 ```

-To determine how many different classess we have for classification, we can use the nlevels() function on the ID variable.
+To determine how many different classes we have for classification, we can use the nlevels() function on the ID variable.

 ``` r
 #-Count of ID classes for classification